Interstate 90 in Minnesota

 Interstate 90 (I-90) in the US state of Minnesota runs for 276 mi across the southern side of the state, parallel to the Iowa state line.
-The route connects the cities of Worthington, Albert Lea, Austin, and Rochester.
+The route connects the cities of Worthington, Fairmont, Albert Lea, Austin, and Rochester.
 The city of Winona is also in close proximity to I-90, with about 10 mi between the Interstate and the city.

 Route description

 I-90 enters the state from South Dakota near Beaver Creek.
 This part of Minnesota has flat to gently rolling terrain and is the beginnings of Corn Belt farmland.
 The flat terrain is often subject to blowing and drifting snow in colder months, and the western portions of the highway are closed multiple times each winter.

 Rock County, where I-90 enters Minnesota, is one of the only counties in the state lacking a natural lake.
 The route passes through the cities of Luverne, Adrian, Worthington, Jackson, Fairmont, and Blue Earth.
 I-90 has an interchange with I-35 at Albert Lea.